Reading records

 yc logging read --group-name=default --follow

-This command will display records from the most recent hour and will continue to return new records until you terminate it by pressing Ctrl + C. The --follow
+This command will display records from the last hour and will continue streaming new ones until you stop it with Ctrl + C. The --follow

 and --until